 The channels you intend to use to reach people.

-Six types of messaging strategies for advertising campaigns
+Six types of advertising messaging strategies

 The most common message strategies concentrate on brand awareness and positioning, a unique selling proposition, scarcity campaigns and emotional appeals.
 Another tactic is to focus on indirectly related topics (a more subtle approach).
 Let's break these down in detail and go through some messaging strategy examples: